koyeb/action-git-deploy/README.md

   cleanup:
     runs-on: ubuntu-latest
     steps:
-       - name: Cleanup Koyeb service
+       - name: Cleanup Koyeb application
-         uses: koyeb/action-git-deploy/cleanup-service@v1
+         uses: koyeb/action-git-deploy/cleanup@v1
          with:
            api-token: "${{ secrets.KOYEB_TOKEN }}"
 ```

 In this example, the workflow listens for any branch or tag that is deleted using the `'*'` wildcard.
-When a delete event occurs, the cleanup job runs and uses the `koyeb/action-git-deploy/cleanup-service` action to remove the corresponding Koyeb service.
+When a delete event occurs, the cleanup job runs and uses the `koyeb/action-git-deploy/cleanup` action to remove the corresponding Koyeb service.
 Be sure to replace the `api-token` secret with your own Koyeb API token.